lukka/CppBuildTasks/reference.md

      inputs:
        # [optional] select the vcpkg triplet
        vcpkgTriplet: 'x64-linux'
-       # [required] list of packages
+       # [required] arguments to vcpkg install command, e.g. a response file containing the list of packages as weel as the triplet to be used for all packages.
-       vcpkgArguments: 'sqlite3 <....other packages....>'
+       vcpkgArguments: '@response_file.txt'
        # [optional] url of the Git repository to fetch
        vcpkgGitURL: http://github.com/microsoft/vcpkg.git
-       # [optional] the branch or the tag.
-Commit id could work if the server supports fetching it
+       # [optional] the commit id or tag of the vcpkg repo to fetch.
+Branch names are no recommended here if you are using the same variable as part of the key in CacheBeta task.
-       vcpkgGitCommitId: 'master'
+       vcpkgGitCommitId: '${vcpkgGitCommitId}'

    - task: lucappa.cmake-ninja-vcpkg-tasks.f2b1ec7d-bc54-4cc8-b9ed-1bc7f37c9dc6.run-cmake@0
      displayName: 'Run CMake with CMakeSettings.json'